-Most positive reviews reference how the activities were among the most exciting things customers have experienced, with a significant number of customers claiming they had never experienced so much adrenaline, especially concerning bungee jumping.
+Most positive reviews reference how the activities were among the most exciting things customers have experienced, with many customers claiming they had never experienced so much adrenaline, especially concerning bungee jumping.

 On the other hand, most negative reviews reference safety concerns, with customers expressing that they felt rushed to get from one ziplining platform to the next.

 Monteverde Extremo Park reviews on customer service had mixed feelings between customers perceiving that the tour guides were friendly and helpful and customers (although a vast minority) who felt otherwise.

 Now that I’ve shared some general context about Monteverde Extremo Park let’s look at some of the most frequent questions about Monteverde Extremo Park.

 1. How high is the Monteverde bungee jump?

 The Monteverde bungee jump is 143 meters (469 feet) high.
 It ranks as Costa Rica’s highest bungee jump, letting jumpers pitch off a hanging platform set aside on a stunning canyon with an astonishing 80-meter (262-feet) fall, located at the top of Monteverde Extremo Park in Monteverde, Costa Rica.